-If you want to know how to stay productive and focussed (especially working from home), the Rocks method might be just what you need.
+If you want to know how to stay productive and focused (especially working from home), the Rocks method might be just what you need.

 Have you ever had so much to do that you just do nothing?
 It happens to me ALL the time.
 It just seems too overwhelming, and it makes me want to get back into bed because I know that it will still be warm and it’s never looked so cosy.
 Damn me for buying those amazing linen sheets.
 Ok, stay focused Ginny!

 That reminds me of a tip from the The Happiness Project by Gretchen Rubin.
-She says that by making her bed, “I start the day feeling efficient, productive, and disciplined.
+She says that by making her bed, “I start the day feeling efficient, productive, and disciplined.”